If you don’t see the Sound Effects window on the screen, click the button in the top-right corner of the Main Window to show it.

-- Click the sound’s pause button in the Sound Levels window.
+- Click the sound’s pause button in the Sound Effects window.
 (The currently playing sound’s play button will become a pause button.)

 - Click the button at the bottom of the Sound Effects window.

-- Choose Stop Current Sound Effect from the Edit menu.
+- Choose Stop Most Recent Sound Effect or Stop All Sound Effects from the Edit menu.

 - Press ⌘..

 To rename a sound, just double-click the name, and type a new one.